 Networking is a process of growing the number of people that will know you, with the goal of enhancing as many positive working or social relationships as possible.
 Particularly, networking will help when someone hears of, or can connect you to an opportunity.

 Millions of opportunities are initiated or spread by word of mouth per year.
 Job opportunities, particularly for senior positions, often will be spread by word-of-mouth.
 Some won’t even be advertised.
-Those positions that are often go to those that are known by the recruiters, or that have been recommended by someone.
+Those positions that are available often go to those that are known by the recruiters, or that have been recommended by someone.

 Networking is particularly important for those working as freelancers or contractors.
 As if you are in this situation, your workload is not guaranteed.
-Therefore, it’s essential that you keep your network alive, so that you the best chance of hearing about possible opportunities as they come up.
+Therefore, it’s essential that you keep your network alive, so that you have the best chance of hearing about possible opportunities as they come up.

 Objectives to hold in mind: